matteng1/SignalLLM-deprecated/README.md

 ### llamacpp
 * llm_model_options:<br>
 **"system_prompt"**: System instructions.
 Can be a description of the chat companion.<br>
+"Du är en glad person som använder emojis alldeles för ofta." will make the model answer in swedish and maintain the described personality.<br><br>
-The rest is ignored when using llama.cpp-server for now.
-Select model and model parameters when starting llama.cpp-server.
+**The rest** is ignored when using llama.cpp-server for now.
+Select model and model parameters when starting llama.cpp-server.<br>
 ### ollama
 * llm_model_options:<br>
 **"system_prompt"**: System instructions.
 Can be a description of the chat companion.
-If running a multi-language model the language used in the system prompt will be used in the chat.<br>
+If running a multi-language model the language used in the system prompt will be used in the chat.<br><br>
-**"model"**:         Which model to interact with.<br>
+**"model"**:         Which model to interact with.<br><br>
 **"keep_alive"**:    How long (in minutes) the model should be loaded in memory.
 For speedier answers the default is set to 30 minutes.<br><br><br>
 ## Run it
 ```shell